Skip Global navigation and goto content

 Additionally, people born between 1945 and 1965 have five times the risk of being infected with hepatitis C. The Centers for Disease Control and Prevention recommends that these individuals be tested for hepatitis C.

-Florida Department of Health Hepatitis Information
+Florida Department of Health-Hepatitis Prevention Program

-Center for Disease Control and Prevention – Hepatitis
+Center for Disease Control and Prevention-Hepatitis